Archer4499/Maximum-Inscribed-Circle/README.md

 The Pole of Inaccessibility calculation uses code slightly modified by me from a port to python: https://github.com/Twista/python-polylabel of the original algorithm from MapBox: https://github.com/mapbox/polylabel

 Uses the exdxf(https://pypi.org/project/ezdxf/) package to write .dxf files.

+Uses the pyinstaller(https://pypi.org/project/pyinstaller/) package to create the executable.